mostafa-n3ma/InventoryLite/README.md

-# inventory Lite
+# Inventory Lite

 #### Video Demo: <URL HERE>

 #### Description:

-as a beginning their is main packages to describe in an android app which is (app) the other packages is either for managing dependencies and arrange them such as the gradle package or self generated files such as Idea etc.. starting to describe app package : the app code core is in the src package and it contains three  packages :
+As a beginner, there are main packages to describe in an Android app, which is `(app)`.
+The other packages are either for managing dependencies and arranging them, such as the `Gradle` package, or self-generated files such as `Idea`, etc.

+Starting to describe the `app` package:

+The app code core is in the `src` package and it contains three packages:

-1- main : main code core and the UI layouts
+1. `main`: Main code core and the UI layouts.
-2- android testing : for applying android testing operations 3- unit testing : for writing unit testing
+2. `android testing`: For applying Android testing operations.
+3. `unit testing`: For writing unit testing.

-as for now I didn't hav the time to do any testing classes and I want to catch up with the course to submit before it ends this year :
-I will start in the main package which is all the code I wrote >
+As for now, I didn't have the time to do any testing classes, and I want to catch up with the course to submit before it ends this year.
+I will start in the `main` package, which is all the code I wrote:

-main :
-contains tow packages :
+### Main:

+Contains two packages:

-1 - java : logic code written with kotlin
+1. `java`: Logic code written with Kotlin.
-2 - res : XML layouts describing the screens layouts that connected to the classes such as activities , fragments and adapters
+2. `res`: XML layouts describing the screens layouts that are connected to the classes such as activities, fragments, and adapters.

- 1-java package:
-in package com.mostafan3ma.android.barcode11 :
-their is tow packages :
-1.1 - operations :
-1.2 - presentation :
+#### Java Package:

+In package `com.mostafan3ma.android.barcode11`, there are two packages:

+1.1. `operations`.
+1.2. `presentation`.
-1.3 - InventoryLiteApp.kt class : I am using hilt dagger for dependencies injection and it requires an Application Class to hold all the dagger components and start with it as base class
+1.3. `InventoryLiteApp.kt` class: I am using Hilt Dagger for dependency injection, and it requires an Application Class to hold all the Dagger components and start with it as the base class.
-1.4 - MainActivity.kt class : the main screen which will carry different fragment will be pop in and pop out on the mainActivity layout
+1.4. `MainActivity.kt` class: The main screen which will carry different fragments will pop in and pop out on the `MainActivity` layout.

 1.1 operations description: